Let's Talk

 CTA / Call To Action

 A call to action (CTA) is something that encourages your reader/viewer/listener to take the next step … to take immediate action.
 It can be a line of text, a button, an image, or even something spoken.
+CTA's are a crucial part of creating a lead generation website.

-CTR or Click Thru Rate
+CTR / Click Through Rate

-Click thru rate measures the effectiveness of an ad in getting people to click on it.
+Click through rate measures the effectiveness of an ad in getting people to click on it.
 It’s calculated by the number of clicks divided by the total number of impressions.
 For example, if 10 people clicked on your ad out of 200 impressions (views), then you’d have a CTR of 5%.

 Dashboard